zhaoou/notes/ml/ml_intro.md

 * logistic function is a sigmoid function with domain R and range 0-1
 * logit is log of odds function
+* logistic regression gives us a probability that test instance is one or another group

 ## Nearest neighbour classifier